-Last successful boot on the S8815 dongle on 2022-03-26 using kernel v5.17 with two minor patches.
+Last successful boot on the S8815 dongle on 2025-09-11 using kernel v6.17-rc1 with two minor patches, lasy successful boot on the NHK15 on 2025-09-14 using kernel v6.17-rc1 with the same two patches.

 The Nomadik SoC was created by ST Microelectronics in the early 2000s for mobile phone development.
-For details see the Wikipedia article.
+For details see the Wikipedia article.รถ>

 Resources:

-export MANPATH=$MANPATH:${CS_BASE}/share/doc/gcc-linaro-arm-linux-gnueabihf/man/
+CS_BASE=/var/linus/gcc-linaro-arm-linux-gnueabihf-4.8-2013.08_linux/ export PATH=$PATH:${CS_BASE}/bin export MANPATH=$MANPATH:${CS_BASE}/share/doc/gcc-linaro-arm-linux-gnueabihf/man/

 The nomadik.mak makefile is what I use to compile kernels for Nomadik